CurryFriedRice/CurryFriedRice/README.md

 **CurryFriedRice/CurryFriedRice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - 🔭 I’m currently working on A lot of different projects that include.
-- 🌱 I’m currently learning Coding Dojo Coding bootcamp
+- 🌱 I’m a Coding Dojo Coding Alumni
+- 🪟 I'm a Microsoft Leaper
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with finding work!
+- AI Dev
+- Game Dev in Unreal or Godot
-- 💬 Ask me about React or C#
+- 💬 Ask me about React, C# or Typescript
 - 📫 How to reach me: Hit me up with an email or direct message!
 - 😄 Pronouns: [He, Him, They, Them]
 - ⚡ Fun fact: